DAOmasons/allo-v2/contracts/strategies/_poc/grant-ships/Spec.md

 ### Content Generation

 // With off-chain tools, we usually have the luxury of having user generated content to see 'why' a user initiated a certain action.
 In many governance apps, we usually don't have that luxury.
 However, with grants programs, the demand for good record-keeping is very high.
 This usually creates a large burden for program managers, who have to access data across many different silos.
 These contracts aim to make record-keeping a passive side-effect.
 Full transparency is not only necessary for playing the game, it's a strategy for success.

+### Security & Capture Resistance

+// Todo: Explain Hats revokability, the pool withdraw process, and place a link to Spencer's original article there as well.

 ## Roles and Actors